niyabraham/Expense-Auditor/README.md

 ### Live Link : https://expense-auditor-4ja5.onrender.com
-(Note: You can log in as david.miller@aetheris.com or michael.chang@aetheris.com to test the employee upload flow, or admin@aetheris.com to view the Auditor Dashboard with login password = aetheris).
+(Note: You can log in as david.miller@aetheris.com or michael.chang@aetheris.com to test the employee upload flow, or admin@aetheris.com to view the Auditor Dashboard with login password for all logins= aetheris ).
 ### Demo Video : https://drive.google.com/file/d/1irx9JXEwABLdHZ4MDpSNndvc_3N3CCZH/view?usp=sharing

 # Aetheris Enterprise Expense Auditor